tseccull/spectools/README.md

 source are expected to be present in the data directory, such that all the data and calibration frames have the same format/RoI.
-This means science targets and their specphot standard stars may have to be stored and reduced separately, but this script is less complex as a result.
+This means science targets and their specphot standard stars may have to be stored and reduced separately, but this script is less complex as a result. `dagrons.py` only calls a subset of the primitives provided by the full `reduceScience()` recipe that DRAGONS normally runs for GMOS longslit spectroscopic data including preparation, DQ and VAR frame addition, overscan correction, bias subtraction, ADU to e- converion, flat-field correction, QE correction, and 2D spectrum distortion correction (rectification).
+Cosmic ray flagging, fringe subtraction, sky subtraction, extraction, and stacking are all performed later by other scripts in the spectools repo.
 DRAGONS should be cited if this is used.

 Requires: [DRAGONS](https://www.gemini.edu/observing/phase-iii/reducing-data/dragons-data-reduction-software)\
 Supported Instruments: [GMOS-N](https://www.gemini.edu/instrumentation/gmos), [GMOS-S](https://www.gemini.edu/instrumentation/gmos)